Real Results from Real Users

 5) The Results

-The strongest part of the original post is the framing: the tools are "productivity boosters" -- meaning they are not just interesting; they repeatedly pay back time.
+The strongest part of the original post is the framing: these tools are "productivity boosters" in a literal, recurring sense.
+They aren't interesting one weekend and then forgotten; they pay back time every working day.

 In practice, stacks like this typically deliver: